MyoHub/myosuite/docs/source/tutorials.rst

 One of the current procedures in the hand is the tendon transfer of Extensor Indicis Proprius (EIP) to replace the Extensor Pollicis Longus (EPL) (Gelb (1995)).
 Rupture of the EPL can happen after a broken wrist and create a loss of control of the Thumb extension.
-We introduce a physical tendon transfer where the EIP application point of the tendon was moved from the index to the thumb and the EPL was removed (see Figure 3).
+We introduce a physical tendon transfer where the EIP application point of the tendon was moved from the index to the thumb and the EPL was removed.

 .. image:: images/tendon_transfer.png
   :width: 400